The Difference Between Graffiti and Art is Permission

 - Online: graffiti nuisance form »

-Fort Collins is fortunate to have both a 24 hour, 7 day a week, Graffiti Hotline – (970) 416-2400 where citizens can call to report graffiti and an online application that now has smart phone interface capabilities.
-By reporting graffiti, you can be assured that the Graffiti Abatement Team will contact the private property owner, business or city department as soon as possible about the issue and/ or assist with the removal.
+When you report graffiti, the Graffiti Abatement Team will contact the private property owner, business or City department as soon as possible about the issue and/or assist with the removal.
 Every effort will be made to see that the graffiti is abated within two (2) business days.

 If you find graffiti on your property it is extremely important to remove it as soon as possible.
 If it is left up for even a few days, others will add to it.